MESD/SettingsBundle/Resources/doc/index.md

 > needs a `prototype` definition which defines the type of data contained within the
 > array.
 The prototype must be one of the base types (integer, float, string, or
 > boolean).
 The prototype definition must contain all of the format items the
-> base type requires. i.e. String type requires a 'length' attribute.
+> base type requires. e.g. String type requires a 'length' attribute.

 ###Define a new setting with the console: